10 project management challenges (and how to overcome them)

 In fact, they found that 53% of the surveyed organizations’ projects were not run by professional project managers at all.

-The reason for this is simple — people are often confused about what project managers actually do
+The reason for this is simple — people are often confused about what project managers actually do.

-On top of that, people tend to believe that good organizational skills are all you need to run complex projects.
+People tend to believe that good organizational skills are all you need to run complex projects.

 This is why companies that don’t want to or don’t have the means to hire an experienced and certified project manager opt for an inexperienced one.
-Worse yet, they hire a random employee who happened to organize a nice company dinner one time.
+Worse yet, they hired a random employee who happened to organize a nice company dinner one time.

 Solution: Get professional project management training